TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/board/flash.md

 \cond SOC_AM263X
 The Flash driver provides API to read and write to QSPI based flash devices present in the board.
 \endcond
+\cond SOC_AM65X
+The Flash driver provides API to read and write to OSPI based flash devices present in the board.
+\endcond
 The driver takes care of all sequencing necessary to perform writes across pages and the application need not take care of the programming intricacies.